-The state foster care system is currently the most popular way of growing one’s family, either through foster parenting or foster care adoption.
-Each year, more than 400,000 children live in foster care, about half of which live with foster parents.
+Of the different types of adoption, the state foster care system is currently the most popular way of growing one’s family, either through foster parenting or foster care adoption.
+Each year, more than 400,000 children are in foster care.
 In 2013, over 230,000 children left the foster care system; of these, 21% were adopted.

 How Does Foster Care Adoption Work?

-A child may be removed from the home and placed into a foster home due to his or her parents’ neglect, physical abuse, substance abuse, etc. A judge will present the biological parents with a reunification plan, and a state case worker will help them follow this plan.
+To understand U.S. foster adoption, you first need to have some background about the goals of the foster care system and how children enter foster care in the first place.
+A child may be removed from the home and placed into a foster home due to his or her parents’ neglect, physical abuse, substance abuse, etc. The primary goal for a child who enters foster care is to return them to their birth parents when it is safe to do so.
+A judge will present the biological parents with a reunification plan, which outlines steps a parent must take to make this reunification possible, and a state case worker will help them follow this plan.
 If, over a period of time, the biological parents fail to complete the reunification plan, their parental rights will be terminated and the child will be eligible for adoption.

 Meanwhile, a permanent family will be sought for the child, usually beginning with relatives.
-If no relative is found for adoption, the foster family will have the next opportunity to adopt the child (known as “foster to adopt”).
-And finally, the state will then look for adoptive families who are interested in adopting from their state foster care system.
+If no relative is found for adoption, the foster family will often have the next opportunity to adopt the child (known as “foster to adopt”).
+At this point, if the foster family is not interested or able to adopt, the child becomes a “waiting child” until a permanent home is found for them.
+This is when the state will look for families who are interested in adopting from their state foster care system.

 People Who May Consider Adoption through Foster Care

-- Foster parents of a child who cannot be reunited with his or her birth family
+- Parents who have been fostering a child who cannot be reunited with his or her birth family (foster-to-adopt)

 - Families who want to adopt regardless of age, race, gender or special needs